Cyber-Trinity/Cyber-Trinity/README.md

 ---

 ## 🌍 About Me
 Hi, I’m **Joel**, an aspiring Computer Engineer specializing in IoT, Artificial Intelligence, and Cybersecurity.
 I am driven to create smart, secure, and sustainable technologies that make a positive impact on communities and industries.

-With hands-on experience in data analysis, IoT projects, and AI-powered solutions, I thrive at the intersection of innovation and practical problem-solving.
-I continuously seek opportunities to learn, collaborate, and develop cutting-edge technologies that address real-world challenges.
+I enjoy working on projects that combine technology, creativity, and security to empower people and organizations.

-> “Technology is not just about innovation.
+For me, > “Technology is not just about innovation.
 It’s about **protection**, **insight**, and **impact**.”

 ---